 I love fish and chips, but if I only ate that greasy goodness, my gallbladder would yell at me like there’s no tomorrow!
-So I only eat it every once in a while and when I do I add a side salad or veggies to balance out the grease and give my digestive system a fighting chance.
+So I only eat it every once in a while and when I do I add salad or veggies to balance out the grease and give my digestive system a fighting chance.

-Well it’s true.
+Well, it’s true.
 Eating a balanced breakfast will get your day started off right, but don’t stop there.
-Unless you have specific dietary restrictions, be sure to include good fats, carbs, protein and whole grains at every meal.
+Unless you have specific dietary restrictions, be sure to include good fats, carbs, protein, and whole grains at every meal.

-Fats and Carbs
+balanced nutrition – Fats and Carbs

 Carbs provide energy and help stabilize blood sugar levels.
-Complex carbs found in whole grains and beans are great because they help you feel fuller longer, so you won’t be tempted to over eat.
+Complex carbs found in whole grains and beans are great because they help you feel fuller longer, so you won’t be tempted to overeat.

-Always look for unrefined flours, grains and oils as these provide more nutrients than refined products.
+Always look for unrefined flours, grains, and oils as these provide more nutrients than refined products.